aishat-liasu/trivia-app/README.md

 #### Frontend

-The complete React frontend consumes data from the Flask server.
+The frontend React consumes data from the Flask server.
 From the frontend folder, run the following commands to start the client:

 ```